 Some business owners are great at being proactive: seeing potential issues before they arise and developing a game plan to get in front of them.
 Others are far more reactive, constantly chased by one problem after another.
+When it comes to proactive vs. reactive, what type of business owner are you?

 If you find yourself in the reactive camp, it can leave you feeling exhausted and out of control.
 In Brian Moran's appearance on The Growth Lab Show, he talks about what you can do to become a proactive business owner rather than a reactive one.
 So, what exactly does he suggest?
 We’ll take a look at some approaches below.